G-Research/siembol/docs/siembol_ui/how-tos/how_to_use_ui_bootstrap_file.md

 - `description` - config description key

 ## Labels function
-It also provides a key to define a javascript function that will return the labels for the service.
+It also provides a key to define a JavaScript function that will return the labels for the service.
 This is done through the `labelsFunc` key.

 ## Testing
 Testing can be enabled or disable through these keys: